Skip to main content

 East coast

-Climate of the east coast
+Sri Lanka, map showing the east coast

-The east coast is exposed to the humid winds brought by the depressions that form on the Bay of Bengal from October, and then directly receives the northeast monsoon from December to February, which gradually becomes weaker.
+The east coast is exposed to the humid winds brought by the depressions that form on the Bay of Bengal by October, and then directly receives the northeast monsoon from December to February, which gradually becomes weaker.
 In contrast, this coast is sheltered from the south-west monsoon that blows from May to September, so in this period, the sun shines and it is also very hot.
 Therefore, even though the total rainfall amount is not low, the landscape is semi-arid.

 On average, around 1,600 mm (63 in) of rain fall per year.